When I was a teenager, I told myself if I ever cured my adult acne, I would share my knowledge with others.

 After using natural skincare during college, I became more aware of the ingredients found in my personal care products.
 I switched to products which contained more natural ingredients and avoided chemicals whenever possible.
 This includes my shampoo, conditioner, deodorant, body lotion, and so on.

 One ingredient I try to avoid is parabens.
 They can be found in many personal care products.
 Parabens have a chemical structure similar to estrogen, which means they can mimic the effects of this hormone in the body.
-Because they can influence your hormones, this can contribute to acne.
+Because they can influence your hormones, this can contribute to adult acne.
 Studies have also shown parabens are linked to the increased risk of breast cancer.

 Before using a new personal care product, I like to do a quick search on EWG’s website.
 This site has helped educate me on which ingredients are safe and which ingredients to avoid in my personal care products.
 I highly recommend checking out these tips for safer products.

 Result: I have finally cured my acne.
 By focusing on a healthy and holistic lifestyle, my pores have gotten smaller, my face is less red, and I rarely experience a breakout.

 My Skincare Routine

 I have learned almost everything I know about skincare and how to properly apply skincare products from Dr. Neal Schultz.
 I’ve been following his YouTube channel and website for the past 10 years.

 Even though he hasn’t released any new videos in awhile, he has a TON of great information available on his website.
 I highly recommend checking out his skincare tips.